Tummy Tuck Columbus OH

 As with most invasive cosmetic procedures, patients who decide to undergo a tummy tuck will experience some bruising, swelling, and discomfort in the surgical area after the procedure.
 This is temporary and will subside as you heal.
 We will also prescribe medication to help you feel more comfortable during the recovery phase.

 You will also have to take some time off work and refrain from participating in strenuous physical activities for about two weeks.
 We will advise you on what you can expect during your consultation.

 View before-and-after pictures

 Good Candidates for a Tummy Tuck

 Do you have stubborn fatty deposits in your abdominal area that do not respond well to diet or exercise?
 A tummy tuck may be the solution you’ve been looking for.
 Ideal candidates for a tummy tuck are in good physical health, have realistic expectations, and are within their ideal weight range but have stubborn fat keeping them from achieving their bodily goals.
-Dr. McMahan will perform an assessment of your bodily proportions and ask you questions about your medical history to help determine if a tummy tuck is a solution for you.
+Dr. McMahan will perform an assessment of your body proportions and ask you questions about your medical history to help determine if a tummy tuck is a solution for you.

 Contact Our Office

 Dr. James McMahan proudly serves Columbus, OH, with innovative cosmetic services.
 If you’re interested in learning more about tummy tuck surgery, contact Advanced Aesthetic & Laser Surgery today.
 Our team will help guide you through the entire process and address any questions or concerns that you have along the way.